About

 Kate Edger Foundation and The Graduation Place

 comms@kateedgerfoundation.org.nz Daisy has worked at The Graduation Place and Kate Edger Foundation since 2024.
 She is responsible for communications including website content, social media, and newsletters, as well as managing projects and events for KEF and TGP.
-She studied a conjoint from University of Auckland in Communications and Global Studies, with a focus on international business and has a diploma in art history from Italy.
+She studied a conjoint from University of Auckland in Communications and Global Studies, with a focus on international business and has a diploma in art history.
 Her favourite part of working for KEF is organising the annual high school creative arts competition.
 Daisy has worked and volunteered across a variety of roles, and brings a passion for the not-for-profit sector, and for assisting women in need.
 In her free time she runs a non-for-profit theatre production company that performs 4 times a year and enjoys cooking with friends.

 Operations Assistant, The Graduation Place